Finance & Local Government Transparency

 The Department for Levelling Up, Housing and Communities issued the Local Government Transparency Code 2015 (the Code) which came into effect on 1st April 2015.
 The Code was issued through powers under Section 2 of the Local Government, Planning and Land Act 1980 and replaces any previous codes issued in relation to local authorities in England under those powers.

-The aim of the Code, which can be found here, is to increase transparency through publication of open and reusable data enabling taxpayers to see how local authorities are using public money.
+The aim of the Code, which can be found in the Local Government Transparency Code 2015 PDF document, is to increase transparency through publication of open and reusable data enabling taxpayers to see how local authorities are using public money.

 The Code does not replace, or supersede, the existing framework for access to public sector information provided by the: